Shen Li

 • The key contribution is an activity recognition algorithm that identifies activity labels using partial human trajectories as implicit feedback before the activities are fully completed, with human behavior modeled as an ensemble of Gaussian Mixture Models.
 Our empirical results show that this approach significantly enhances activity recognition accuracy, even when only incomplete trajectory data is available.

-4. Robust Robot Planning Under Unpredictable User Behavior
+4. Planning Robust Robot Motion Amid Unpredictable Human Behavior

 figure